atul1503/Knowledge/nginx-setup.md

-**Note: host name is the string that comes after `http://` and ends on either port or the path.
+**Note: host name is the string that comes after `http://` and ends before either port or the path.
 For example, hostname in `http://videocaption:8000` is videocaption.**